 In his seminal work, Phenomenology of Perception (1945), the French philosopher Maurice Merleau-Ponty expounds his own interpretation of phenomenology, a branch of philosophy that concerns itself with direct experiences.
 Through his own analysis, Merleau-Ponty arrives at the conclusion that sense perception is “living communication with the world that makes it present to us as the familiar place of our life.”
 In his view, there is a dynamic relationship between the self and the world.
 We imbue the world with our own value and meaning, which is crucial to how we subjectively experience the world.

 However, in the exposition of his philosophy, Merleau-Ponty draws a much deeper connection between the self and the world.
 In Phenomenology of Perception, he writes that “Inside and outside are inseparable.
 The world is wholly inside and I am wholly outside of myself”.
 Now, this is certainly a challenging perspective to adopt.
 How can the world – including all the various objects and other sentient beings – be inside exactly?
 What does it mean to be inside?
-It could be said that the world exists inside one’s thinking, perceiving mind, which is not a view that has to be solipsistic (positing that only one’s own mind exists) since we can still maintain that other selves exist.
+It could be said that the world is produced by one’s thinking, perceiving mind and is, therefore, always inside our consciousness, as it were, which is not a view that has to be solipsistic (positing that only one’s own mind exists) since we can still maintain that other selves exist.
 Imagining ourselves being out in the world is, perhaps, a more baffling idea to grapple with.
 Am I really over there where the table is?
 Is my self really embedded in the space around me?

 Of course, the aim of phenomenology is to focus on the nature of direct experiences.
 So, in Merleau-Ponty’s view, when we give up our philosophical preconceptions, such as the belief that the objective world is a ready-made, static reality, then we will understand more clearly the deep entanglement between the self and the world.
 Elsewhere, he notes: